Skip to main content

 }

-Include the access token and session ID in all subsequent API requests.
+Include the token and session ID in all API calls:

 Required Headers